collective/collective.developermanual/source/functionality/expressions.rst

     python:"localhost" in request.environ.get("HTTP_HOST", "")

-Check if the object is certain content type
+Check if the object is a certain content type
 ----------------------------------------------

 Example::